 Failure to provide and maintain a spark arrestor may be in violation of the law.
 If this generator is used on any forest covered, brush covered, or grass covered unimproved land, you must provide a spark arrestor.
 The vehicle owner or operator must maintain this device in good condition.
 In the State of California, the preceding is required by law (Section 4442 of the California Public Resources Code).
 Other states may have similar laws.
 Federal laws apply on federal lands.

 TYPE OF EXHAUST SYSTEM

-The NP-30G generator has a configuration for a bottom out exhaust system and is equipped with such an exhaust muffler (Figure 26).
+The Impact-36 plus and Impact-34 plus generators have a configuration for a bottom out exhaust system and is equipped with such an exhaust muffler (Figure 30).

 EXHAUST SYSTEM SAFETY